tttom/MacroMax/README.md

 The material properties are defined on a rectangular grid (1D, 2D, or 3D) for which each voxel defines an isotropic or anistropic permittivity.
 Optionally, a heterogeneous (anisotropic) permeability as well as bi-anisotropic coupling factors may be specified (e.g. for chiral media).
 The source, such as an incident laser field, is specified as an oscillating current-density distribution.

 The method iteratively corrects an estimated solution for the electric field (default: all zero).
 Its memory requirements are on the order of the storage requirements for the material properties and the electric field within the calculation volume.
-Full details can be found in the manuscript "Calculating coherent light-wave propagation in large heterogeneous media."
+Full details can be found in the [open-access](https://doi.org/10.1364/OE.27.011946) manuscript ["Calculating coherent light-wave propagation in large heterogeneous media."](https://doi.org/10.1364/OE.27.011946)

 **[MIT License](https://opensource.org/licenses/MIT): [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)**